King calls for unity and praises ‘community spirit’ which countered rioting

 Sir Keir added he was “convinced” that having police officers on the streets and “the swift justice that has been dispensed in our courts” have had a “real impact” on deterring further gatherings.

-Some 741 people have now been arrested over rioting according to the the NPCC, of which 302 have been charged.
+Some 741 people have now been arrested over rioting according to the NPCC, of which 304 have been charged.

+Merseyside Police said on Saturday two more people have been charged following the violent disorder in Southport and Liverpool.

+Andrew McIntyre, 39, from Cousins Lane, Rufford, has been charged with encouraging an offence of murder; encouraging an either way offence namely violent disorder and possession of a bladed article.

 The disorder initially began in the wake of the deaths of three young girls in Southport on July 29.